bojjenclon/CodeaSlab/README.md

 Slab is licensed under the MIT license.
 Please see the LICENSE file for more information.

 ### Credits

-* [Dear ImGui](https://github.com/ocornut/imgui) project built by Omar Cornut and various contributors.
-This project was the inspiration for building an Immediate Mode GUI for Love2D specifically.
-If anyone is building a game or application in C++, I highly recommend using this library and its rich toolset to speed up development.
+- [Dear ImGui](https://github.com/ocornut/imgui) project built by Omar Cornut and various contributors.
+This project was the inspiration for building an Immediate mode GUI for Love2D specifically.
+If anyone is building a game or application in C++, i highly recommend using this library and its rich toolset to speed up development.
-* [Kenney.nl](https://kenney.nl/) and the [Tango Desktop Project](https://opengameart.org/content/tango-desktop-icons) for providing icons used in this project.
+- [Kenney.nl](https://kenney.nl/) and the [Tango Desktop Project](https://opengameart.org/content/tango-desktop-icons) for providing icons used in this project.
-* [lovefs](https://github.com/linux-man/lovefs) provides some FFI code for the filesystem.
+- [lovefs](https://github.com/linux-man/lovefs) provides some FFI code for the filesystem.
-* [luapower/fs](https://github.com/luapower/fs) provides cross platform FFI code for the filesystem.
+- [luapower/fs](https://github.com/luapower/fs) provides cross platform FFI code for the filesystem.